 ReadingAndThinking.com

-The Best 25 Easy To Read Books That Make You Smarter
+35 Easy to Read Books That Make You Smarter & More Intelligent

-Reading books makes you smarter, more interesting, wiser, and a better person
+Reading books makes you smarter, and more intelligent.

-These aren't just the top books to make you smarter.
-Below, you'll find 25 books with detailed descriptions of each of these outstanding resources, helping you make well-informed decisions in your easy-to-read books journey."
+These aren't just the top books to make you smarter and increase intelligence.
+Below, you'll find 35 books with detailed descriptions of each of these outstanding resources, helping you make well-informed decisions in your easy-to-read book journey.

 Many people feel that they are not "smart" enough.
 Wisdom is determined by your brain's thinking and cognition, so today I will share with you books about brain thinking and cognition so that you can understand the brain and improve your thinking.